Hibiclens –

 In addition to binding to the skin and leaving a layer of protection (without any sticky residue), Hibiclens is:

-• Fast-acting – begins killing germs on contact3
+• Fast acting – begins killing germs on contact4 and keeps working, even after rinsing

 • Gentle enough for daily use2